DanielFLopez1620/smart_mini_car_robot_ros/elegoo_car_v3_description/README.md

 **Author: Daniel F López<br />
 Maintainer: Daniel F López, dfelipe.lopez@gmail.com**

-The PACKAGE NAME package has been tested under [ROS] Noetic on Ubuntu 20.04 LTS.
+The *elegoo_car_v3_description* package has been tested under [ROS] Noetic on Ubuntu 20.04 LTS.
-This is a educational purposes on demostrating the capabilities of ROS and [Arduino] for robotics.
+This is a educational project, which purposes on demostrating the capabilities of ROS and [Arduino] for robotics.

 ## Installation